SharmaNikitaK/laforge_board/README.md

   * At some point, we will implement the ability to place patterns onto the board.
 This would accomodate placing indicators for auras such as *Bardic Performance*.

 ## Tasks
-1. Design an API for addressal of buttons, import/export of configurations for different maps and encounters,
+1. Design an API for addressal of buttons, import/export of configurations for different maps and encounters
+2. Source light panel buttons to allow for creation of physical board
+3. Design electronics for board